macespinoza/cdap-clients/authentication-client/authentication-client-java/README.md

 ## Supported Actions

- - fetches an access token from the authentication server with credentials supported by the active authentication mechanism;
+ - fetch an access token from the authentication server with credentials supported by the active authentication mechanism;
  - check that authentication is enabled in the gateway server;
  - invalidate any cached access token;